-Banvie House, near Blair Atholl, lies in Highland Perthshire, and is presented for sale by Bell Ingram.
+Banvie House, near Blair Atholl, lies in Highland Perthshire.
 The property has an impressive outlook out over Glen Garry, which includes the mountain Meall a Chathaidh.

 Banvie House is located in a south facing semirural setting.
 Positioned in grounds extending to 0.14 acres, it was constructed around 2002.
 It has a floor area of about 142 square metres.

 The traditional appearance is externally finished with smooth render, a pitched slated roof and the windows are a mix of timber casement and uPVC double glazing, cast iron gutters and downpipes.
 Internally there is an oil-fired Aga and log burning stove in the sitting room.

 A glazed door with side screen leads to the entrance hall which has a tiled floor and there is space to hang coats.
 There is a WC off the hall comprising WC and wash basin, a tiled floor and walls to dado height and a window.

 The sitting room has French doors to the east opening to a small seating courtyard.
 There are also windows to the south and west.
 A feature stone chimney breast with over mantle houses the log burning stove.

 The dining room also has French doors with side screens.
 It faces south and opens out to the seating courtyard with elevated views.
 There is a further window to the north.

 The kitchen is fitted with base and wall mounted units, glass display units and granite worktops.
 There is an inset Belfast style sink, an oil-fired Aga which has two ovens and hotplates.
 Separately, there are an electric oven and hob and an over hood and tiled splashbacks.
 The floor is tiled.
 The integrated appliances include a fridge and dishwasher.
 There are two windows facing west.